syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 ### Match case

-You can replace the text by matching case also.
+You can find and replace the text by matching case also.

 The following code example illustrates how to find a particular text by matching its case.